openKolibri/halo-90/readme.md

 ![caseCasting]

-After 24 hours, the part has reached its final hardness and has dried out completely.
+After 24 hours, the part has cured to its final hardness and has dried out completely.
 It can then be processed further with magents and dye.

 **Testing, process optimization and verification is still in progress.**